-- 1. That effective beginning with usage on and after February 1, 2021, the Company shall implement Fuel Cost Rider A decrements for all classes as approved and set forth in the Evidence and Conclusions for Finding of Fact No. 13 above; - 2.
-That the EMF Rider Rider B decrements as approved and set forth in the Evidence and Conclusions for Finding of Fact No. 15 above, shall be instituted and remain in effect for usage from February 1, 2021, through January 31, 2022; - 3.
-That the Company shall file appropriate rate schedules and riders with the Commission in order to implement the fuel charge adjustments approved herein as soon as practicable; and - 4.
-That the Company shall work with the Public Staff to prepare a joint proposed Notice to Customers of the rate adjustments ordered by the Commission herein-and in Docket Nos.
-E-22, Sub 588 and Sub 589, and the Company shall file such proposed notice for Commission approval as soon as practicable.
+1. That effective beginning with usage on and after February 1, 2021, the Company shall implement a Fuel Cost Rider A for all classes as approved and set forth in the Evidence and Conclusions for Findings of Fact Nos.
+11 and 12 above;

+2. That EMF Rider increments (Rider B) as approved and set forth in the Evidence and Conclusions for Findings of Fact Nos.
+13 and 14 above, shall be instituted and remain in effect for usage from February 1, 2021, through January 31, 2022;

+3. That the Company shall file appropriate rate schedules and riders with the Commission in order to implement the fuel charge adjustments approved herein no later than five working days from the date of receipt of this Order.

+4. That the Company shall work with the Public Staff to prepare a joint proposed Notice to Customers of the rate adjustments ordered by the Commission herein, and the Company shall file such proposed notice for Commission approval as soon as practicable.